-CWRU is classified by the Carnegie Foundation for the Advancement of Teaching as a Research University (very high research activity).
+CWRU is classified under the Carnegie Classification of Institutions of Higher Education as a Doctoral University: Highest Research Activity.
+Foundation for the Advancement of Teaching as a Research University (very high research activity).
 This classification is based on a formula that includes both aggregate and per-capita measures of research activity, including research and development expenditures and the number of doctorates awarded.

-For Fiscal Year 2012, the most recent period for which complete information is available, CWRU ranked 28th among all institutions in the country (15th among private institutions) in federally financed expenditures for research and development in both science and non-science disciplines.
+For Fiscal Year 2014, the most recent period for which complete information is available, CWRU ranked 33rd among all institutions in the country (16th among private institutions) in federally financed expenditures for research and development in both science and non-science disciplines.

 CWRU's total research and training revenues (including indirect cost recovery) over the last five Fiscal Years are shown below.
-These revenues include research and training revenues of CCLCM, which are included in the revenues and expenses of the University in accordance with applicable Generally Accepted Accounting Principles.
+These revenues include research and training revenues of CCLCM, which are included in the revenues and expenses of the University in accordance with applicable Generally Accepted Accounting Principles ("GAAP").

-Fiscal Year Revenues
+Fiscal Year Revenues (amounts rounded)

+2016 \$407,480,000

+2015 385,927,000

-2014 \$404,723,000
+2014 404,723,000

 2013 420,366,000

 2012 438,456,000

-2011 448,749,000

-2010 425,180,000

-In Fiscal Year 2014, research accounted for approximately 44% of CWRU's operating revenues.
+In Fiscal Year 2016, research accounted for approximately 40% of CWRU's operating revenues.
 Major sources of this support were the National Institutes of Health for support of biological and biomedical research, and the National Science Foundation for research in the physical sciences, social sciences and engineering.
 The University cannot predict future levels of research funding from these or other sources.